My resilience came from a place of wanting to prove to myself that I still had it in me.

 Were there moments of despair while you stayed at home, knowing your friends were in school?

 Yes!
 I’m an energetic one, always on the move.
 It was tough being at home, not progressing career-wise, and financially.
 My friends were making moves.
-What bent my will, even more, was the reality that my career (modelling) has a short shelf life.
+What bent my will, even more, was the reality that my career (modeling) has a short shelf life.
 I was wasting time.

-You’re a fighter, with an attractive tenacity, given that after getting pregnant you still picked yourself up, went back to campus, claimed the Miss UoN crown, and started Be Her to empower young mothers.
+You’re a fighter, with attractive tenacity, given that after getting pregnant you still picked yourself up, went back to campus, claimed the Miss UoN crown, and started Be Her to empower young mothers.
 How did you even pull that off?